TimPietrusky/atelier/docs/conventions.md

 - Add to `IMAGE_MODELS` in `lib/config.ts` with correct `id`, `kind` (txt2img | img2img), supported aspect ratios, optional `sizesByRatio`, and `supportsGuidance`.
 - Expose it in the Image node selector (include both base and edit variants when available).

-## Do / Don’t
+## Do / Don't

 - Do persist node/edge/viewport changes via `workflowStore` methods.
+- Do use immutable updates in Zustand `set()` — return new objects, never mutate `s.workflows[id]` directly.
+- Do merge `resultHistory` when updating node results to preserve all generations across queue runs.
 - Do use `providerOptions.runpod.images` for img2img; keep logs sanitized.
 - Do reset node statuses before runs and update status during execution.
 - Do store originals in OPFS or via FS Access and reference them with `AssetRef`.
+- Do control DropdownMenu state explicitly; close it before opening dialogs to avoid lingering `pointer-events: none` on body.
-- Don’t auto-switch models in the engine—let users pick (but hint in UI).
+- Don't auto-switch models in the engine—let users pick (but hint in UI).
-- Don’t send unsupported params (e.g., guidance for Seedream; undefined seed).
+- Don't send unsupported params (e.g., guidance for Seedream; undefined seed).
-- Don’t use raw `fetch` to RunPod model endpoints—always go through the provider adapter.
+- Don't use raw `fetch` to RunPod model endpoints—always go through the provider adapter.
-- Don’t persist large base64 media in JSON/localStorage.
+- Don't persist large base64 media in JSON/localStorage.
+- Don't filter image inputs by handle alone; always validate node type and result type to avoid accepting text as images.

 ## Quick glossary